Java

 Troubleshooting

-If you receive an error message regarding a missing appender, try adding the following configuration to the beginning and end of the configuration file:
+If you receive an error about a missing appender, add the following to the configuration file:

 <Configuration status="info" packages="io.logz.log4j2">